nuxeo/nuxeo-drive/docs/dep/2019-11 Amazon S3 Direct Upload.md

 In short:

 1. A client asks for a `Batch` using the `s3` provider.
-   The answer contains additionnal data such as AWS credentials, buket and key.
+   The answer contains additional data such as AWS credentials, bucket and key.
 2. Using that data, the client can now talk directly to S3 using [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) (the Amazon S3 SDK for Python).
 3. When the upload is finished, the client has to tell the server the upload is complete.
 That step requires to know the ETag set by S3 at the previous step.